rohanchanani/raspberry-pi-gpu/lab/README.md

 ![VPM](./images/vpm.png)

 As mentioned above, the VPM has almost exactly 4KB of memory, which is laid out as a 16-wide 64-high 2D array of 4-byte words (16 * 64 * 4 = 4096 bytes).
 The most natural way to read/write from the VPM is 16-wide horizontal vectors, but the QPUs can use a massively broad and expressive range of accessing patterns on the VPM, all of which are outlined in pages 53-56 of the docs.

 In order to use the VPM, you have to configure how you're going to be using it.
 This is done using the `vr_setup` and `vw_setup` registers (as defined by vc4asm).
 For DMA reads/writes (VPM <=> Physical memory), you have to use the `vdr_setup_0` and `vdw_setup_0` macros (also defined by vc4asm) to describe what you'll be doing, and for loads/stores (VPM <=> Registers), you have to use the `vpm_setup` macro to describe what you'll be doing.
-These macros are extremely helpful, and you can also see the 32-bit values they correspond to by looking at the 'QPU Registers for VPM and VCD Functions' starting on page 57 on the docs - sometimes it is necessary to do direct arithmetic with these values (e.g. vr_setup = vpm_setup(some args) + some val), when some val could be a variable row in the VPM.
+These macros are extremely helpful, and you can also see the 32-bit values they correspond to by looking at the 'QPU Registers for VPM and VCD Functions' starting on page 57 on the docs - sometimes it is necessary to do direct arithmetic with these values (e.g. `vr_setup = vpm_setup(some args) + some val)`, when `some val` could be a variable row in the VPM.

 #### How to actually use these
 The [vc4asm docs](https://maazl.de/project/vc4asm/doc/vc4.qinc.html#VPM) on these macros is your absolute best friend here.
 The deadbeef example is an illustrative example for how to use them, but note that it only writes, i.e goes registers=>VPM=>Physical Memory (sometimes your kernel may need to read an input buffer as well).

-To write this data, it starts by configuring a VPM store in the `vw_setup` register.
+To write our data, we start by configuring a VPM store in the `vw_setup` register.
 The program is going to store 4 16-wide horizontal vectors 1 at a time, and it would like to write the first starting at (y,x) coord (0,0), the second starting at (1,0), the third at (2,0), and the 4th and (3,0).
 To do so, it does: `mov vw_setup, vpm_setup(4, 1, h32(0))`, which corresponds to write 4 rows, increment by 1 after each write, and write horizontal 32-bit vectors start at y value 0.
-It then carries out the writes, by treating the `vpm` register like any other register (`ldi vpm, 0xdeadbeef`) just writes `0xdeadbeef` to the `vpm`.
+It then carries out the writes, by treating the `vpm` register like any other register (`ldi vpm, 0xdeadbeef` just writes `0xdeadbeef` to the `vpm`).
 After each write, the program executes a `mov -, vw_wait` to ensure the write completes, then writes out the following 3 values.
 Recall that each of these writes is a 16-wide vector.

 After the VPM writes are complete, the program then prepares a DMA write using the `vw_setup` register once again, only this time using the `vdw_setup_0` macro.
 Here, the macro invocation `vdw_setup_0(4, 16, dma_h32(0,0))` corresponds to 'write 4 rows of the VPM, each of them 16 wide, horizontal 32-bit starting at VPM coord 0,0'.
 Because we're writing to physical memory, we also have to specify the `vw_addr` register, which in this case is just the uniform we provided when we launched the kernel.
 Finally, we do a `mov -, vw_wait` to kick of the DMA write.
 And that's it!
 A complete hello-world program on the GPU, and we're only ... about 2,700 words into the README.

 #### Running deadbeef
 Running `bash.sh` will reassemble the qasm and then run make.
 You can also just run make.
-You should see the memory update to the constants in deadbeef after the GPU executes.
+After the GPU executes, you should see the memory update to the constants we write in `deadbeef.qasm`.

 ## Part 1: Parallel Add

-The first program you'll implement is a SIMD vector add on a single QPU. `parallel-add.c` and `parallel-add.h` have a lot of the boiler-plate for executing QPU code we described above - you have the input A and B arrays and the output C arrays in the `struct GPU` and their addresses in the uniform array - you can decide any other uniforms you need.
+The first program you'll implement is a SIMD vector add of `A+B=C` on a single QPU. `parallel-add.c` and `parallel-add.h` have a lot of the boiler-plate for executing QPU code we described above - you have the input `A` and `B` arrays and the output `C` arrays in the `struct GPU` and their addresses in the uniform array - you can decide any other uniforms you need.
 The kernel is in `parallel-add.qasm` - we've added a skeleton if you'd like, but this would also be great to Daniel-mode directly from the deadbeef example and vc4asm docs.

-Checkoff: Your kernel should calculate the same values as the CPU implementation, with a meaningful speedup (we had a 3-4x speedup on 1 QPU, better should be possible).
+Checkoff: Your kernel should calculate the same values as the CPU implementation, with a meaningful speedup (we had a 3-4x speedup on 1 QPU and 8x speedup with 8 QPUs, better should be possible although a vector add is generally memory-bound).

 ## Part 2: Mandelbrot
 <figure>